GenerationTRS80/JS_projects/README.md

 # JS Projects
-This contains projects using Javascript
+This contains projects using Javascript or related to creating a website such as: css,sass and html

 The projects list:
 Dom Crashcourse